davidjpfeiffer/gh-pages-template/README.md

 ### Getting Started

-This project requires a version of Node greater than or equal to version 4.
+This project requires Node version 4 or higher.

 - Download the project from GitHub
 - Navigate to the project directory